aditikhare007/AI-Research-Junction/README.md

 ---

-## How to Use This Repository
+## 🧭 How to Use This Repository

-- Track AI research trends
+- Track **emerging AI system trends**
-- Discover models worth experimenting with
+- Identify **high-impact papers worth exploring**
-- Understand trade-offs before building
-- Reference system & architecture decisions
+- Map research to **real-world system design decisions**
+- Stay current with **agentic + generative AI evolution**

 ---

+## 🧠 Perspective

+This repository reflects a core belief:

+> AI value is unlocked not just through models —
+> but through **systems that make those models usable, reliable, and scalable**

+---

-⭐ If this repository is useful, consider starring it to keep it on your radar and support my ongoing research and curation.
+## ⭐ If this repository is valuable, consider starring it to support continued curation of high-signal AI research and advancement of production-grade AI systems.